Railroad Camp

 In both its building and exhibits, the Polson Museum's Railroad Camp is steadily progressing.

 Designed to retain the aesthetic, material, and functional qualities of a century-old locomotive shed north of town, Railroad Camp sits in the northeast corner of our property and measures 80 feet by 40.
-Ribbed with 12x12s milled by our director John Larson, the $750,000 structure will someday house all artifacts from our extensive heavy-machinery collection.
+Ribbed with 12x12s milled by director John Larson, the $750,000 structure will someday house many artifacts from the Polson's extensive heavy-machinery collection.

-Already atop our Speed Track on our mezzanine floor is an impressive 550-year-old Douglas fir.
-Someday atop a flatcar planned for us will sit our 33-ton Tacoma steam donkey.
-You can see it out front now.
+Already on the main floor sits recently-acquired steam locomotive #45 now in process of restoration.
+Sitting atop a Speed Track on our mezzanine is an impressive 25-foot, 550-year-old Douglas fir.
+Someday on a flatcar planned for us will sit our 33-ton steam donkey you can see near our rose garden.
 All will be explained through enlargements from our huge photo collection.
-Though no one works at Railroad Camp now, you can still get a glimpse of what Polson Logging Company work once was like.
+Though no one works at Railroad Camp, you can get a glimpse still of what historic logging work once was like.

 For more complete information, read Our Railroad Camp Story.